 The American Red Cross lifeguard certification course is offered on an annual basis.

 The purpose of the course is to provide entry-level lifeguards with the knowledge and skills to prevent, recognize and respond to aquatic emergencies as well as to provide care for breathing and cardiac emergencies, injuries and sudden illness until emergency medical services (EMS) personnel take over.
+This course is offered annually typically the week between the Christmas and New Year's holidays.

 - Participants must be at least 15 years of age by the last class session.